 These bonds are used to generate money for cash flow, financing debt, funding capital investments and more.
 In addition, these bonds are issued and backed by the Singapore government, rendering them risk-free but often have lower interest rates than other options.

 This type of bond is usually a part of a public offer, where a company will issue a prospectus that informs consumers about the offering and allows them to make a direct investment.
-This is different from buying shares, where you are a part-owner and your investment affected by the cash flow of the business.
+This is different from buying stocks, where you are a part-owner and your investment affected by the cash flow of the business.

 With corporate bonds, you are a creditor and your return is limited only to the agreed-upon interest payments and the return of your principal investment.
 They usually offer better returns than government bonds, savings and fixed deposits but carry more risk — if the company fails, they may default on the debt.